kolehiyolo/persn-adulting_101_v2/NEXT.md

-1. Refactor the code to make it cleaner maybe
+1. The next step is to actually fetch the data from the CSV in PageAccounts()